jaredwolff/jekyll-trophy-case/README.md

 0. (Not required but encouraged) I used [jekyll\_ga](https://github.com/developmentseed/jekyll-ga) to reorder my posts by most popular.
 I find this funtionality complements the ability to also feature a post.

+1. _trophy\_case.html_ requires use of [image_tag](https://github.com/robwierzbowski/jekyll-image-tag)

-1. Add this repo as a submodule to your Jekyll Git project:
+2. Add this repo as a submodule to your Jekyll Git project:

         git submodule add git@github.com:jaredwolff/trophy_case.git _plugins/trophy_case/

     Note: You can also copy **trophy\_case.rb** to _plugins/

-2. Add the following fields to your _config.yml:
+3. Add the following fields to your _config.yml:

         trophy_case:
             num_items: 3

-3. Add trophy\_case.html to your include folder.
+4. Add trophy\_case.html to your include folder.

 # Usage